 There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.

-The fire resistive barrier joints are not taped.
-Consideration should be given to "fire taping" the drywall as a safety upgrade.
+Several of the joints are not taped.
+Consideration should be given to completely "fire taping" the drywall as a safety upgrade.